freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 2. (Optional but recommended) [Set up an SSH Key](https://help.github.com/articles/generating-an-ssh-key/) for GitHub.

 3. Install a code editor of your choice.

-   We highly recommend using [Visual Studio Code](https://code.visualstudio.com/) or [Atom](https://atom.io/).
-These are great, free and open source code editors.
+If you aren't sure which one to use, we recommend [Visual Studio Code](https://code.visualstudio.com/) — it's free and open source.

 4. Set up linting for your code editor.